MartianGirl/SpecIde/README.md

 [![](https://github.com/MartianGirl/SpecIde/actions/workflows/build.yml/badge.svg)](https://github.com/MartianGirl/SpecIde/actions/workflows/build.yml)

+## Important!
+The current repository for this project has been moved to this [SpecIde repository in Codeberg](https://codeberg.org/MartianGirl/SpecIde).
+This repository will not receive any further updates.

 ## What is it?
 SpecIde is (yet another) ZX Spectrum (and, partially, Amstrad CPC) emulator.
 Currently, the ZX Spectrum emulation is quite accurate.
 The Amstrad CPC emulation